Conviction (Angel)

-"Conviction" is the first episode of season 5 in the television show Angel, originally broadcast on the WB network.
+"Conviction" is the first episode of the fifth season of the American television series Angel, originally broadcast on The WB network.
 In this episode, Wolfram & Hart C.E.O.
 Angel and the rest of the group cope with their new, morally ambiguous lifestyle.
 Their client - an unsavory, violent gangster - threatens to unleash a virus if they fail to keep him out of jail.
 Biological warfare is averted when Gunn uses the knowledge of the law that Wolfram & Hart mystically bestowed upon him to prevent the gangster from being incarcerated.